FelixLaarmann/cls-scala/README.md

 This project implements the Combinatory Logic Synthesizer (CL)S framework in Scala.

-Existing users please refer to the [CHANGELOG](CHANGELOG.md) for news.
+It is a fork of the original [cls-scala Framework](https://github.com/combinators/cls-scala), extending it with a Boolean Query Language.

+The extension is conservative, since it only adds a new package [queries](src/main/scala/org/combinators/cls/queries) and an updated [labyrinth-example](examples/src/main/scala/org/combinators/cls/examples/LabyrinthBenchmarkBFCL.scala) to showcase the new features.

+If you just want to get an impression of the new features, the best way would be to clone the repository and open it in an IDE like IntelliJ or something similar.

 ## Installation

+Clone the repository and run `sbt publishLocal`.

 Add the following dependency to your existing sbt project:
 ```scala
 libraryDependencies += "org.combinators" %% "cls-scala" % "<VERSION>"
 ```
 The string `<VERSION>` has to be replaced by the version you want.
-You can search for released versions [here](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.combinators%22%20AND%20a%3A%22cls-scala%22).

-To obtain the latest unreleased development version, clone the repository and run `sbt publishLocal`.

 Currently, Scala 2.11, 2.12, and 2.13 are supported.